-New development proposals should actively demonstrate how proposals have taken into account and been informed by the local character context with reference to the context explanation in paragraph 9.9.
+New development proposals should actively demonstrate how proposals have taken into account and been informed by the local character context with reference to the context explanation in the policy context articulated in Paragraphs 9.7 to 9.14.

 - Ensuring that mechanical plant such as air-source heat-pumps is appropriately sited and screened so as to not be visually intrusive or to cause a noise nuisance. - Having regard to the form, materials, scale, height, mass, orientation, pattern and grain of surrounding buildings, streets and spaces. - Respecting the building lines and the predominant character of the road in which the property is located. - Respecting Locally Significant Views as detailed in Appendix 4. - Providing, where possible, public realm improvements. - Contributing to the delivery of quality homes and streets that are attractive, functional and sustainable in accordance with the criteria set out in Building for Life 12.